 - Scrapbook paper— To make interesting designs on your journal pages.

 After gathering your supplies, you are ready to start making your travel journal.
 Think of a travel journal like a scrapbook.
 What makes a travel journal unique is that you can place journal entries on the pages and incorporate your favorite images along with it.
-And the theme is all about travel and adventure—what could be better?
-Here are the steps you’ll need to take to make an inspiring travel diary!
+Here are the steps I take to make an inspiring travel diary!

-1. Gather your printed photos, maps, travel magazines, scrapbook paper, tickets, business cards, etc.
+1. Gather your photos, maps, travel magazines, scrapbook paper, tickets, business cards, etc.

 This first step is the the fun part!
 Gather all your items and organize them in front of you either by city or country, by colors or by size.
 I liked to organize my images by size in order to balance out background images with other smaller images to complement the large images.